yogesh4492/presigned_url_and_document_check/README.md

 ### Option C: AWS App Runner or EC2
 1. Deploy the Docker image to Amazon ECR.
 2. Launch an AWS App Runner service pointing to your ECR image.
-3. Attach an IAM Instance Profile or Task Role with S3 read/write access to `int-shaip-bucket` — no hardcoded AWS credentials required!
+3. Attach an IAM Instance Profile or Task Role with S3 read/write access 'bucket` — no hardcoded AWS credentials required!

 ---